mathematica-pub/frontend-shared-packages/apps/demo-app/src/assets/ui-components/content/combobox.md

 The combobox comes with basic css styling.
 The majority of styling options are set with CSS variables that are injected at the root level of the application.
-If you are using `hsi-adk` color themes, the combobox will automatically inherit the colors from the theme.
+If you are using `hsi-adk` color themes, the combobox will automatically inherit the colors from the theme and can be found in the Styles panel in DevTools.

 Users can provide new values for these variables to customize the appearance of the combobox.